 Tutors are reminded that assignments should be returned within 7 days of the due date, and this will be proactively monitored.
 Scheduling continues to be complex, but attempts are made, within available times, to best position sessions related to concurrent learning.
-To further address some of these issues, changes made last year to Foundations I in terms of the order of presentation of the modules, delaying Heme, for which there is no equivalent FIPE session have been continued.
+To further address some of these issues, changes made previously to sequencing of the modules within Foundations I have been continued, delaying Heme, for which there is no equivalent FIPE session.